Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Washington stats and trends

-- Washington's games this season have hit the over in 66.7% of its opportunities (four times in six games with a set point total).
+- Washington's games this season have hit the over four times in six opportunities (66.7%).

-- In games that Washington piles up more than 315.0 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Washington totals more than 315.0 yards, the team is 1-2 against the spread and 2-1 overall.

-- This season the Football Team have turned the ball over nine times, while the Packers have forced 9 turnovers.

 Home and road insights

-- Football Team away games this season average 46.5 total points, 2.5 fewer than this outing's over/under (49).
+- The average total in Football Team away games this season is 46.5 points, 2.5 fewer than this outing's over/under (49).

 Powered by Data Skrive.